perry-mitchell/perrymitchell.net/src/posts/2014-07-25-element-innertext-textcontent-for-all-browsers/index.md

 layout: post
 title: Element innerText/textContent for all browsers
-excerpt: We do a lot of content scraping at my day job - parsing large blocks of content on thousands of page...
+excerpt: We do a lot of content scraping at my day job - parsing large blocks of content on thousands of pages - and most of this is done client-side with Java...
+slug: element-innertext-textcontent-for-all-browsers
+permalink: article/element-innertext-textcontent-for-all-browsers/index.html
 date: 2014-07-25
 updatedDate: 2014-07-25
 tags: